The Cherokee people’s Foundation.

 While The Foundation plays a traditional role of providing financial assistance to the CIHA healthcare system, we envision filling an even greater role in health education someday, assisting CIHA’s patients before they become patients.
 Individuals who receive CIHA services may be unaware of our current and ongoing efforts to assist in creating a healing atmosphere that is uniquely Cherokee, in ways that are authentic, historic, and even artistic.

 As part of that ongoing effort, Kanvwotiyi, a residential treatment center, is a wonderful example of placing need-specific care conveniently within the Cherokee community.
-We’re proud to announce that the new Analensigi Inpatient clinic (formerly the Crisis Stabilization Unit) was opened in the fall of 2020, the new Women’s & Children’s home was also opened in 2020.
-CIHA’s newest facility, the Men’s Home, was opened in the Fall of 2023.
-We have broken ground on the new Cherokee County Clinic, with construction planned to begin this summer and will be cutting the ribbon for the new $120 million Tsali Care Center this Fall.
+We’re proud to announce that the new Analensigi Inpatient clinic (formerly the Crisis Stabilization Unit) was opened in the fall of 2020.
+CIHA’s Women’s & Children’s home was also opened in 2020, followed the Men’s Home, which was opened in the Fall of 2023.
+CIHA’s new $120 million, state-of-the-art long-term care facility, Tsali Care Center, was opened in October 2024.
+We have broken ground on the new Cherokee County Clinic, which has an anticipated completion date of October 2025.

 By adhering daily to our core values of Trust, Integrity, Stewardship, Quality, Accountability, Compassion, and Partnerships, we will realize our ultimate goal: to ensure the Cherokee community always has a world-class hospital system, one staffed with the most skilled doctors and nurses, and armed with the latest tools and techniques the medical world can offer.